elasticpath/epcc-cli/README.md

 ## Development Tips

+### Retries vs Ignoring Errors

+Retries in epcc-cli will retry the _exact_ rendered request so if you are using templated parameters i.e., `auto-fill` and the failure is deterministic (say a unique constraint), a retry will just get stuck in a loop.
+In this case if you want to create many different records, you want to `--ignore-errors`.

 ### Fast rebuilds

 For development the following command using [Reflex](https://github.com/cespare/reflex) can speed up your development time, by recreating the command line tool.